 Where epinephrine is produced.
 Like the other catecholamine hormones, adrenaline is produced in the adrenal glands.
 Within minutes of experiencing stress, adrenaline is sent into your blood toward other organs to cause certain responses.

 Epinephrine’s effects on your body.
-When adrenaline is released, it causes specific reactions in your body.
+When epinephrine is released, it causes specific reactions in your body.
 These are intended to ensure your survival but can be a problem if you aren’t in a stressful situation.
 Some of the effects of adrenaline include:

 - Dilations of your air passages to take in more oxygen